 Report 22-056-CRS Advisory Committee Review was considered and ratified by Council on November 29th, 2022.
 The report outlines the new procedure for citizen appointments, including recruitment, interview and post-interview process.
-As stipulated by the report, the Clerks Division and City staff have followed the policy guidelines to present the citizen appointment for three (3) advisory committees.
-The remaining advisory committee appointments will come forward to Council once the interview and recommended appointment process have concluded.
+As stipulated by the report, the Clerks Division and City staff have followed the policy guidelines to present the citizen appointment for six (6) of the remaining nine (9) advisory committees.
+The remaining advisory committee appointments will come forward to Council once the interview and recommended appointment processes have concluded.